 At the top of the list of important considerations is generator capacity.
 Generators are rated by the number of watts they produce.
 A thousand watts is called a kilowatt (kW), so a 10kW generator can produce 10,000 watts of power.
 The more devices you want to power, the bigger (and more expensive) the generator you’ll need.
-A typical portable generator might produce 2kW to 4kW, whereas a 20kW rating is quite common for a standby generator designed to power your entire home.
+A typical portable generator might produce 2kW to 4kW, whereas a 20kW rating is quite common for a whole-house generator designed to power your entire home.

 If you’re only concerned about keeping a few lights on and powering your refrigerator and freezer, you can get by with a relatively small generator, perhaps in the 5-10kW range.
 Furnaces and air conditioning units require much more power — for a medium-size home you’ll probably need a generator in the 20-22kW range.

 A quick search on the internet will rustle up a number of calculators to help you determine how large a generator you need.
 Or contact a contractor who installs standby generators.
 They’ll have the experience and expertise to help you select a generator that’s right for your needs.